 Whether the dog has been spayed or neutered

 Paws for Life strongly opposes long-term chaining or tethering of pets.
 This intolerable practice isolates pets and subjects them to extreme weather conditions and the risk of being stolen, poisoned or lost.
 Chaining creates an unnatural frustration for pets, which can lead to severe behavior problems.
 Dogs are social creatures that belong with their family or pack.
 Restricting their movement not only prevents them from being a part of their family, it is also never in the animal’s best interest.

-Paws for Life supports animal welfare alliances that improve the adoption of animals and decrease the number of homeless animals through information exchange, pet transfer programs, spay/neuter clinics, education and legislation.
+Paws for Life supports animal welfare alliances and partnerships that improve the care of animals, increase live outcomes and decrease the number of homeless animals through information exchange, pet transfer programs, spay/neuter clinics, education and legislation.
 By sharing resources, we can expand the benefits of established programs and services to more under-served areas and thereby benefit more animals.